This will be risky, but I'd like to talk about Adolf Hitler and religion for a moment.

 On one level, all of that is true.
 That is an accurate list of groups in Germany, Poland, France and elsewhere that Hitler attacked.
 But isn't it rather strange to see his war on the Jews turned into a mere bullet item in a list of what appear to be similar offenses?

 Now, please hear me say this: I am not about to compare the work of Jack T. Chick with that of Hitler.
 So what am I attempting here?

 I am saying that, when I read the Associated Press obituary for the famous -- many would say "infamous" -- cartoonist the lede struck me as strange.
-Click here for the version that ran in The Los Angeles Times -- which is symbolic since Chick was based west of LA.
+Click here for the version that ran in The Los Angeles Times -- which is symbolic since Chick was based east of LA.